North Korea summit: Trump, Kim Jong Un sign agreement on denuclearization

 Here are the latest updates:

 Update 3:10 a.m.
-EDT June 12: The White House has released the full text of the document.
-Read it below:
+EDT June 12: Here’s the full text of the declaration transcribed from photos from the scene:

 “President Trump and Chairman Kim Jong Un conducted a comprehensive in-depth and sincere exchange of opinions on the issues related to the establishment of new US-DPRK relations and the building of a lasting an robust peace regime on the Korean Peninsula.
 President Trump committed to provide security guarantees to the DPRK, and Chairman Kim Jong Un reaffirmed his firm and unwavering commitment to complete denuclearization of the Korean peninsula.